 Customers have trusted the iVisa.com platform since the very start.
 Information put into our systems by customers is encrypted and only authorized company personnel have access to it.
 It’s very safe to apply for travel documents using iVisa.com.

 Is there anywhere I can go for more information?

 The iVisa.com website is your best source of information regarding travel during the coronavirus outbreak.
-You can also call us at +1 (786) 460-2707 if you want to speak with our representatives.
-You may send an email to email@example.com as well.
+You can also send an email at email@example.com.